A Brightpearl bundle is used to group several products and sell them together for a single price.

-In order to create a bundle, the items that will be within the bundle - the components - must already exist.
-When importing a bundle the component items can be imported at the same time as long as they are listed above the bundle in the import file.
+In order to create a bundle, the items that will be within the bundle (known as the components, or bundle children) must already exist.
+When importing a bundle, the component items can be imported at the same time as long as they are listed above the bundle in the import file.

-- First of all, ensure that each item to be included in the bundle already exists as a product record.
+- Ensure that each item to be included in the bundle already exists as a product record.

 - Enter a name for the bundle and complete all the required fields.